 |Temperament:||Feisty, self-assured, independent, quick, playful|

-They are also noble and very proud dogs, with some owners describing them as “human-like.”
+This small black dog breed is also noble and very proud, with some owners describing them as “human-like.”
 Scottish Terriers may be a bit untrainable, but with a bit of patience and positive reinforcement, you’ll have the sweetest companion.